Church of All Saints, Murston

-The Church of All Saints, Murston, Sittingbourne, is an Anglican parish church in the county of Kent, England.
+The Church of All Saints, Murston, Sittingbourne, is a Church of England parish church in the county of Kent, England.
 It is notable due to its architect, William Burges, and was constructed in 1873–4.
 The church was built in "an early Gothic Style" and incorporates fragments of the original 12th-century church.
-The estimate was £3,000 but the public subscription raised only £2,000.
-As a consequence, the intended tower was truncated.
 It is a Grade II listed building as of 13 December 1974.